Organization DoD

 Processes: Foundation

-The P4 DevFramework supports several different macro processes in product development: The knowledge- and maturity-based milestone process This involves learning on the basis of development samples (e.g. prototypes).
+The P4 DevFramework supports several different macro processes in product development: The knowledge- and maturity-based makro process This involves learning on the basis of development samples (e.g. prototypes).
 It is important that the knowledge gaps are identified first and the development patterns (samples) are planned accordingly and not vice versa.
 This hybrid of the classic…

 Quality Attributes & Constraints